Sausage and Lentils Casserole is a spicy, satisfying, and incredibly delicious one-pot stew that is great for leftovers.

 Alternative Prep & Cooking

-If you want this to be more like a stew, you can use 4 cups broth and add an extra 2 cups of water.
+If you want this to be more like a stew, add an extra 3 cups of water or broth.

 How to Make Allergy Friendly

-This lentil sausage stew is gluten-free, dairy-free, soy-free, nut-free, and egg-free (make sure the sausage you buy is free of these ingredients if needed).
+This lentil and sausage recipe is gluten-free, dairy-free, soy-free, nut-free, and egg-free (make sure the sausage you buy is free of these ingredients if needed).

 Make Ahead Ideas